RiccardoMearini/UrmaDealGenie/docs/README-AWS.md

 ![image](https://user-images.githubusercontent.com/13062477/147366597-484f3835-7448-4041-802a-be563b1edff2.png)

+## Modifying Deal Rules Configuration
+The deal rules configuration is kept in the S3 bucket file `dealrules.json`.
+It's not possible to edit the file in place, so you need to delete it and upload your modified rules:
+1. In a text editor on your local machine, edit the dealrules.json file that you downloaded before installation
+1. Go to [S3 Management Console](https://s3.console.aws.amazon.com/s3) and click the S3 bucket you created for your deployment files
+1. Select and delete the `dealrules.json` file (confirm as AWS ask you to)
+1. Upload the modified `dealrules.json` file from your local machine

+The next time UrmaDealGenie runs, it will pick up your new configuration automatically.

 ## Testing Rules
 It's useful to test rules without updating your deals.
 Here's how:
 1. Go to [Lambda services](https://console.aws.amazon.com/lambda)